 434.315.8775 (ext.
 3)

-Cainan is the great-grandson of John Townsend a plaintiff from Brown vs. Board of Education, and his father is a member of the lost generation missing several years of his education by the closing of the Prince Edward County Public Schools from 1959-1964.
+Townsend is the great-grandson of John Townsend, a plaintiff in Brown v.
+Board of Education.
+His great aunts, Mildred and Arlene, were also plaintiffs and participants in the 1951 student walkout.
+His father is a member of the lost generation, missing several years of his education when Prince Edward County Public Schools closed from 1959 to 1964.

 Townsend graduated from Longwood University with a bachelor’s degree in liberal studies in 2015 and a master’s in counselor education in 2020.